aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ---

-## What To Do in the Next 30 Minutes
+## What to do in the next 30 minutes

 You have seen the attacks and the numbers.
 Here is what to do before you close this tab, in order of impact: